 Central Coast, California

-The breathtaking Central Coast spans from Monterey Bay to Point Muga, passing through Santa Cruz, San Benito, Monterey San Luis Obispo, Santa Barbara, and Ventura counties.
+The breathtaking Central Coast spans from Monterey Bay to Point Muga, passing through Santa Cruz, San Benito, Monterey-San Luis Obispo, Santa Barbara, and Ventura counties.
 So, finding a desirable job and your idea of the perfect neighborhood will not be too hard.
 The region is known for tourism, agriculture, and white sand beaches.
 If you move to Central Coast, you must catch a sunset at Salinas River State Beach!

 Jersey Shore, New Jersey

 There are more than 40 diverse communities along the Jersey Shore.
 The area is known for its famous boardwalks with arcades, amusement parks, and water parks.
-Although Hurricane Sandy devastated the Jersey Shore in 2012, the area is bouncing back fast, and will be better than ever.
+Although Hurricane Sandy devastated the Jersey Shore in 2012, the area is bouncing back fast and will be better than ever.
 Now is the time to buy a home and be part of the rebirth here.
 If you move to Jersey Shore, you must check out the pipe organ at Ocean Grove, surfing events in Belmar, and the Wildwoods Shore Resort Historic District.

 Kansas City, Missouri

 In 2012, “Forbes Magazine” said Kansas City has one of the best downtown areas in the country.
-It is noted for its upscale shopping, rich culture in arts, large variety of cuisine, and numerous fountains.
+It is noted for its upscale shopping, rich culture in arts, a large variety of cuisine, and numerous fountains.
 There are more than 240 neighborhoods in Kansas City, so there is one to appeal to anyone.
 Plus, City Market is here, which is one of the Midwest’s largest farmer’s markets.
 Kansas City also offers 214 urban parks, with 132 miles of parkways and boulevards to keep active.

 Cumberland Island, Georgia